With the Ashes getting underway this week at Edgbaston, here are five key lessons we’ve learned from the 400-year-old sport of cricket.

 5. Size doesn’t matter

-Anyone accustomed to the giant gold and silver trophies awarded for major sporting tournaments may be a little underwhelmed by the Ashes trophy – a tiny terracotta urn said to contain the ashes symbolising the death of English cricket, on the first occasion that an England side was beaten by the Australians on home soil, at the Oval in 1882.
+Anyone accustomed to the giant gold and silver trophies awarded for major sporting tournaments may be a little underwhelmed by the Ashes trophy – a tiny terracotta urn said to contain the ashes of a bail burned to symbolise the death of English cricket, on the first occasion that an England side was beaten by the Australians on home soil, at the Oval in 1882.
 Despite its diminutive stature, however, this 11cm-high pot remains one of the most coveted prizes in sport.